Meth bust in New Zealand leads to arrests of two Brits | The China Post

 Detective Inspector Colin Parmenter said that Australian authorities intercepted an inflatable boat off the northern coast of New South Wales in August 2018.
 The two people who were arrested at the time were seen throwing packs of cocaine into the sea.

-Parmenter said that most the cocaine had since been recovered and that the drugs washed ashore Auckland matched the markings and packaging of the Australian drugs.
+Parmenter said that most of the cocaine had since been recovered and that the drugs washed ashore in Auckland matched the markings and packaging of the Australian drugs.

 Further parts of the shipment were found at various locations along Australia’s eastern coastline, from northern Queensland to New South Wales.